-- (6) If a person has entered Victoria from any other State or Territory in Australia or, after entering Australia, from a Green Zone Country with a green zone permit and during the green zone permit validity period in subclause 5(a), the Chief Health Officer determines that any relevant green zone at last entry to Victoria is, on and from a date within 14 days prior to entry to Victoria: - (a) a red zone, the higher, red zone obligations under clause 7(3)(a) (n); or - (b) orange zone, the higher, orange zone obligations under clause 6(4)(a) (g), will apply to the person from the time of notification by the Department for the remainder of the green zone permit validity period in subclause 5(a).
+- (6) If a person has entered Victoria from any other State or Territory in Australia or, after entering Australia, from a Green Zone Country with a green zone permit and during the green zone permit validity period in subclause (5)(a), the Chief Health Officer determines that any relevant green zone is: - (a) an extreme risk zone or red zone and the person was in the extreme risk zone or red zone after the relevant zone commencement time, at a time within the 14 days prior to the person's entry to Victoria, then the higher, red zone obligations under clause 7(4)(b) (n); or - (b) an orange zone and the person was in the orange zone after the relevant zone commencement time, at a time within the 14 days prior to the person's entry to Victoria, then the higher, orange zone obligations under clause 6(4)(b) (g), will apply to that person from the time of notification by the Department for the remainder of the green zone permit validity period in subclause (5)(a).

 Example: a person arrives in Victoria with a green zone permit which is valid for 14 days from their arrival date.
-Two days after entering Victoria, a location the person travelled from to Victoria is determined to be a red zone on and from a date which is just prior to the person's entry to Victoria.
-The Department notifies the person that the green zone permit obligations which applied after entering Victoria have changed to align with the higher, red zone permit obligations in clause 7(3) for the remaining 12 days of the green zone permit's validity period.
+Two days after entering Victoria, an area the person was in is determined to be a red zone and the person was in the red zone at a time after the relevant zone commencement time.
+The Department notifies the person that the green zone permit obligations which applied after entering Victoria have changed to align with the higher, red zone permit obligations in clause 7(4) for the remaining 12 days of the green zone permit's validity period.
 This includes requirements for the person to self-quarantine for the remaining 12 days and get tested at certain times.